Ken Hall (Australian footballer): AFL career

 Hall was retained on the Bombers' rookie list for 2003.
 Although Essendon had another poor pre-season, losing four of the five matches they played, Hall played in each of the games.
 He was described as "perform[ing] well" in The Age newspaper, and even kicked a goal in the first match.
-After spending the majority of his career prior to 2003 as a defender, Hall was trialled as a midfielder for the 2003 season, a move which reaped immediate results as he became a "goalscoring weapon" for the Bendigo Bombers—Essendon's new VFL-affiliate side—as well as becoming well known for his penetrating kicking ability.
+After spending the majority of his career prior to 2003 as a defender, Hall was trialled as a midfielder for the 2003 season, a move which reaped immediate results as he became a "goalscoring weapon" for the Bendigo Bombers—Essendon's new VFL-affiliate side—as well as becoming known for his penetrating kicking.

-In early August, Hall kicked four goals in a close win against the Northern Bullants in the VFL, and three days later, Essendon coach Kevin Sheedy declared that Hall and two others were in contention to be promoted to the senior list, even though he had missed out on being elevated two weeks prior.
+In early August, Hall kicked four goals in a close win against the Northern Bullants in the VFL, and three days later Essendon coach Kevin Sheedy declared that Hall and two others were in contention to be promoted to the senior list, even though he had missed out on being elevated two weeks prior.
 Sheedy proceeded to promote Hall, in place of the injured Joel Reynolds, in order to "see if [Hall] will be a viable option come finals time".
 He was immediately named in Essendon's 25-man squad to play against the Western Bulldogs, but failed to make the starting 22.

 Despite not playing a senior match for the entirety of the regular season, there was media speculation that Hall may be selected for Essendon's elimination final against Fremantle, due to Sheedy stating that he had "little choice" but to select a youthful team for the match and that "it wouldn't worry [him]" to choose an inexperienced player.
 However, Sheedy elected not to play Hall in the match, instead selecting him as an emergency.
-Essendon won the match and moved on to the semi final, where Hall was again an emergency.
-Essendon lost the semi final and was eliminated from the finals series, ending the Bombers' season.
-Although he regularly pushed for selection in 2003 and finished equal second in Bendigo's best and fairest count, Hall was delisted at season's end.
+Essendon won the match and moved on to the semi-final, where Hall was again an emergency.
+Essendon lost the semi-final and was eliminated from the finals series, ending the Bombers' season.
+Although he regularly pushed for selection in 2003 and finished equal second in Bendigo's best and fairest count, Hall was delisted by Essendon at season's end.